Hot Flashes & Nervous System Discharge

 Thermoregulation steadies.

-Heat becomes occasional instead of constant.
+Heat becomes rare instead of dominant.

 You don’t dread bedtime or meetings anymore.